 In this example, we have created the directory blog.

 Now the directory blog has been made, double-click on it to open it.

 Nothing there yet ... but note the folder with the dots following it -- clicking that takes you back up a folder level.

 Before you begin to upload WordPress, it is essential to have downloaded WordPress, and unzipped it, on your local computer.
 When you unzip the downloaded .zip file, a folder called wordpress will be created.
 Please note the location of this folder in your computer.
 You may also want to prepare the downloaded files for installation, by reading Installing WordPress and completing the relevant steps, such as editing wp-config-sample.php.

-In Area 2 of Using Filezilla -> Figure 1, find your way to where you have the WordPress folder on your computer after unzipping the zip file that you downloaded.
+In the top window of Local Site group, find your way to where you have the WordPress folder on your computer after unzipping the zip file that you downloaded.

 When you have found it and clicked the wordpress folder, the window underneath that will show the contents of said folder: